josephchristianabela-cmd/clinical-trial-analytics-platform/README.md

 **Dataset**

 The CDISC Pilot Study Dataset investigating the drug Xanomeline in patients with mild-to-moderate Alzheimer's disease is used.
+The workflow demonstrates traceability from SDTM domains to ADaM analysis datasets and final statistical outputs.

 **Validation and integrity checks:**